gatling/gatling/src/docs/content/tutorials/installation/index.md

 {{< alert warning >}}
 Gatling launch scripts and Gatling maven plugin honor `JAVA_HOME` env var if it's set.
-OS, like OSX, have their own tricky way of discovering which version of Java to run, so you might end up running a different version than the one `java -version` tells you.
+Depending on your setup, you might end up running a different version than the one displayed with `java -version`.
-If you get strange errors such as `Unsupported major.minor version 51.0` and you were expecting to run a JDK8, you might want to explicitly set `JAVA_HOME`.
+If you get strange errors such as `Unsupported major.minor version 51.0` and you were expecting to run a JDK8 or newer, you might want to explicitly set the `JAVA_HOME` env variable.
 {{< /alert >}}

-The bundle structure is as following:
+The bundle structure is as follows:

 * `bin`: launch scripts for Gatling and the Recorder.
 * `conf`: configuration files for Gatling, Akka and Logback.